syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formattings.md

 XlsIO also reads conditional formats from an existing Excel workbook.

-The following code example illustrates how to read existing condiitional formatting.
+The following code example illustrates how to read existing conditional formatting.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}